Fayolism: Fayol's Principles of Management

-Fayol goes on to describe how each organizational component has certain properties attached to it, depending on its role in contribution to the organization or group.
-This essential function, or activities, correspond to a set of abilities that are appropriate in order to carry out the duties associated with the properties of this essential function, or activities.
+Fayol goes on to describe how each organizational component has certain properties attached to it, depending on its role in contributing to the organization or group.
+This essential function, or activities, corresponds to a set of abilities that are appropriate in order to carry out the duties associated with the properties of this essential function, or activities.
 In order to match this specified set of abilities that are required for the organizational role, a profile of which number of requisite abilities necessary for the role in question has to be established.
 This thesis has since been subject to application in 21st century organizational theory.

 Fayol's Elements (or functions) of Management

 Within his theory, Fayol outlined five elements of management that depict the kinds of behaviors managers should engage in so that the goals and objectives of an organization are effectively met.
 The five elements of management are: